blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 | 10  | hammer           |
 | 11  | Club             |
 | 12  | Caltrops(one bag)|
-\page

 ## Adventurers
 - Heroic fantasy vibes
 - Start with perks(players and keeper decide how many)

 ### Starting gear
-- Gain 5d6 gold pieces for every 2 perks
+- Gain D6 * 5 gold pieces for every 2 perks
 - Buy gear using this gold

 ### Skills